As a sole trader or partnership business grows then it can become beneficial to incorporate.

 - Fax cover sheets

 - Order books used to order from suppliers

 - Any other documents on which the business name appears

-- Transfer insurance cover.
-Inform insurance broker of the date of changeover and arrange for cover in all areas to be transferred to the company i.e. fire, theft, all motor vehicles, cash, cash in transit, stock, other equipment, public liability, employers liability, product liability, computer insurance etc.
+Inform your insurance broker in writing of the date of changeover and arrange for cover in all areas to be transferred to the company.
+This would include fire, theft, all motor vehicles, cash, cash in transit, stock, other equipment, public liability, employers liability, product liability, computer insurance and so on.

-Inform utility companies and arrange for changeover of billing:
+Inform your utility companies and arrange for the changeover of billing:

 - ESB / Airtricity

 - City/County Council re rates and water charges